Opedepodepes-Olugbemi/waowafrica/PROCESS.md

 # GETTING START
+I create this app first by following the instructions here https://docs.convex.dev/quickstart/react and than following the instructions here https://docs.convex.dev/auth/clerk

 ## set up accounts
  - create a convex.dev account
  - create a clerk account and follow 1st three steps of